based-template/wasmcloud-s3-provider/README.md

 # blobstore-s3 capability provider

 This capability provider
-implements the "wasmcloud:example:factorial" capability and calculates "n factorial" for the provided whole number n.
+implements the "auxiliary::interfaces::blobstore" interface for Amazon S3 and S3-compliant (e.g. `minio`) storage servers

 Build with 'make'.
 Test with 'make test'.